-Canada: Recently, the Canadian Regulator- Innovation, Science and Economic Development Canada (ISED) has issued a public consultation to formulate a shared spectrum strategy that supports rural and remote deployments.
-The proposed strategy, seemingly similar to OFCOM's
+Canada: The Canadian Regulator- Innovation, Science and Economic Development Canada (ISED) has issued a public consultation30 to formulate a shared spectrum strategy that supports rural and remote deployments.
+The proposed strategy, seemingly similar to OFCOM's strategy, includes introduction of a new supplementary licensing process (Access Licensing framework) for licensed but unused spectrum.